revers3ntropy/entropyenginedev/entropy-engine/README.md

 is contained in, a `className` property can be added as well.

 ## Camera Component
 Cameras are how things are viewed.
-Camera components can be added to any sprite.
+Camera components can be added to any entity.
 Only one camera is used at a time, which is stored in the Static property `Camera.main` on the Camera component class.
-This sprite must have a Camera Component attached to it.
+This entity must have a Camera Component attached to it.
-The first sprite with a camera component is made the main on initialisation, but can be changed under a `Start` method if you want it be a different camera.
+The first entity with a camera component is made the main on initialisation, but can be changed under a `Start` method if you want it be a different camera.

 The camera component takes in an object with the following properties: